The Spiritual Combat

 to which all interior and exterior acts should be directed.

-Beyond the intellectual exercise you must do, it is necessary to regulate your will in like manner.
-This way, rather than remain left to its own desires, it will in all things behave itself in a way that conforms to God's approval.
-And take heed: it must not be enough for you to want and procure things that are pleasing to God; you must also want them and accomplish them as if moved by him and only with the aim of pleasing him.
-We have a greater contrast here with our nature than we did in what we discussed before: our nature is so inclined towards itself that in all things, even in the good and spiritual ones (and sometimes more so than in others) it seeks its own comfort and delight.
-It holds on to these and goes avidly feeding for them, as though they were food without suspect.
+In addition to the required exercise of the intellect, you must likewise regulate your will, so that, rather than left to its whims, it will conduct itself in complete conformance with God’s pleasure.
+Take heed, lest you content yourself only with wanting and procuring things pleasing to God; you must also want and perform them them as if moved by him and only with the aim of pleasing him.
+Observe the greater difficulty here with our nature than in the matters discussed above: our nature is so inclined towards itself that in all things, even in the good and spiritual ones — indeed, sometimes more so in these than in others — it seeks its own comfort and pleasure: it clings to comfort and feeds avidly on pleasure as though they were untainted food.

-In fact when they are offered us, we quickly ogle and desire them, not as if moved by the will of God or as if we had the aim of pleasing him alone, but for the good and delightful sensations that come from wanting the things desired by God.
-This deception is all the more hidden when the desired object is better in and of itself.
-Hence even in desiring the same God you risk the deceptions of self-love, because one aims more often at one's own interest and at the good that we await than one aims at the will of God, who takes pleasure in his glory alone and wants to be loved, desired and obeyed by us.
+In reality, whenever such things are offered to us, we immediately ogle and desire them, not as if moved by God’s will or for the sake of pleasing him alone, but precisely to enjoy the benefit and the pleasure that come from wanting what God desires.
+The better the object of our desire in itself, the more hidden this desire.
+Even when desiring God himself we risk the deception of self-love, looking more often to our own interest and the expected benefit than to the will of God, who takes pleasure in his glory alone and wants to be loved, desired and obeyed by us.

-The servant of God who does not pay close attention to this frequently begins some activity only for the motive of pleasing her Lord, but then little by little, almost without realizing it, she begins likewise to take pleasure in this act with her own senses.
-Forgetting the divine will, she changes, and becomes so attached to the tastes of her senses and to the usefulness and honor that she may gain from the activity, that if God himself were to put some obstacle in its way, through some illness or adversity, or by means of some creature, she would become disturbed and unhappy.
-She might fall at times into murmuring about this and that, to say nothing of saying these things about God himself.
-This is a very clear sign that her intention was not completely in God, but was born from a root and a depth broken and corrupt.
-For anyone who moves oneself as if pushed by God and in order to please him alone does not wish the things, but wishes only to have them if it pleases God that she have them, in the way and in the time pleasing to God.
-Whether she has them or not she remains equally peaceful and content, since in every way she accomplishes his intention, and the end follows, which was nothing other than the consent of God.
+The servant of God who does not keep an eye on this will frequently start some activity with the sole aim of pleasing her Lord, but then, little by little and almost without realizing it, she begins likewise to take pleasure in this act with her own senses.
+Forgetting the divine will, she turns away and, becoming so attached to the tastes of her senses and to the utility and honor she may gain from it, that if God himself were to put some obstacle in its way, through some illness or adversity, or by means of one of his creatures, she would grow disturbed and unhappy.
+She might fall at times into murmuring about this and that, lest she say them about God himself.
+This is a very clear sign that her intention was not completely in God, but was born from a root and a foundation broken and corrupt.
+For anyone who moves oneself as if pushed by God and in order to please him alone does not wish more for one thing than another, but only agrees to receive it if it pleases God that she have it, in whatever manner and hour pleases him.
+She remains equally peaceful and content whether she receives it or not, since her desire is fulfilled either way, and the goal follows — which was nothing more than pleasing God.

-For this reason, remain collected within yourself, and attentive to always directing your actions to this perfect end.
-And if in this way you should move yourself to do the good with the aim of escaping the punishments of hell or for the hope of paradise (so seeking the disposition of your soul), even in this you can present before yourself as the ultimate end the pleasure and the will of God: he takes pleasure that you do not go to hell, but that you enter his kingdom.
+For this reason, remain collected within yourself, attentive to directing your every action toward this perfect end.
+And if, in this manner, you move yourself to accomplish a good work with the aim either of escaping the punishments of hell or of the hope of paradise — seeking thereby the disposition of your soul — even in this you can propose to yourself the ultimate goal of God’s will and pleasure.
+For it pleases him not that you go to hell, but rather that you enter his kingdom.

-Finally I advise you that, in order to follow this divine objective, in addition to what I have told you, you need to ask it of God with insistent prayer and you should frequently consider the uncountable benefits that God has done for us and still does for us out of pure love and without advantage to himself.
+In addition to what I have told you, I finally advise you that, in order to follow this divine objective, you need to ask it of God with insistent prayer and consider frequently the uncountable benefits that God has worked for us and still now works for us out of pure love and with no gain to himself.

 Previous Chapter · Table of Contents · Next Chapter